wrightmat/dnd-eberron/adventures/C03. Riddles of the Third Age/Future Adventure Concepts.md

 * Use a Hoard Golem (ToB1, FToD) somewhere in an abandoned dragon lair with an unprotected hoard.
 * If the players return to Shae Mordai, use the Haugbui (ToB1) as a boss monster.
 * Slow Storm (ToB1) is a fun chaose-themed monster that should be used somewhere.
+* An adventure should make heavy use of the Lantern of Seeking.
+Possibly embed several of the creature types as encounters in the dungeon, with the ability to bypass encounters and find multiple routes by using the lantern.
+Possibly a labyrinth with a Millitaur (ToB1).

 ### References